MetLife Auto Insurance Review: Features, Pros & Cons, and Costs

 - Rideshare coverage.
 Additional coverage if you drive for a company such as Uber or Lyft.

-How much are MetLife auto insurance rates?
+How much does MetLife auto insurance cost?

 Like all other auto insurance carriers, your premiums with MetLife are determined by several factors.
 The best way to find out how much it will cost is to get a quote from an agent or online.